HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 8. Rules and Regulations/section 8-5 Station ID.md

 - Set a 10-minute timer during long QSOs to remind you to identify.
 - While not required, many hams identify at the beginning of a contact as a courtesy.
 This is perfectly fine, just not mandated by FCC rules.
-- When calling someone on the air, always say their call sign first — and possibly more than once.
-Not everyone is listening all the time, but most of us are tuned in to listening for our own call sign.
+- When calling someone on the air, always say their callsign first — and possibly more than once.
+Not everyone is listening all the time, but most of us are tuned in to listening for our own callsign.
 Identifying yourself *after* the person you're calling makes it more obvious who should respond.

 ---